-Claiming the Child Tax Credit
+Claiming the New and Improved Child Tax Credit

 Determining Eligibility to Claim the Credit

-To qualify for the Child Tax Credit, you must be able to pass a few tests.
-First, your dependent must be a U.S. citizen or resident who is under age 17 at the end of the tax year.
-You can claim your child, stepchild, adopted child, grandchild or great-grandchild.
-You may also be able to claim foster children if they were placed with you by a court or other authorized agency.
+You must be able to pass a few tests to qualify for the CTC.
+First, your dependent must be a U.S. citizen or resident and she can be no older than age 16 on the last day of the tax year.
+You can claim your child, stepchild, adopted child, grandchild, or great-grandchild.
+You might also be able to claim foster children if they were placed with you by a court or other authorized agency.

 Income Limits for the Child Tax Credit

 Qualification is also based on your household income and filing status.
-For 2017 tax year, you can claim the credit if:
+You can claim the credit for the 2018 tax year if:

-- You're married and filing jointly with a modified adjusted gross income of $110,000 or less
+- You're married and filing jointly with a modified adjusted gross income of $400,000 or less

 Additional Tax Breaks for Parents

-Parents of college-age children may also benefit from claiming the tuition and fees deduction, or the student loan interest deduction for student loan interest paid on behalf of their child.
-Lower income families may be able to take advantage of the Earned Income Credit, which maxes out at $6,444 in 2018.
+Parents of college-age children might also benefit from claiming the tuition and fees deduction, or the student loan interest deduction for student loan interest paid on behalf of their child.
+Lower income families might be able to take advantage of the Earned Income Credit, which maxes out at $6,444 in 2018.